po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/01-Day/01-Day-LessonPlan.md

   ![Offline](Images/offline-mode.png)

-* Make a note, that if students were to make a PWA with external libraries such as Bootstrap, that those styles will need to be accounted in the manifest and service worker.
+* Make a note, that if students were to make a PWA with external libraries such as Bootstrap, that those styles and associated JavaScript files will need to be accounted in the manifest and service worker.

 * Answer any questions before ending the class.